-MDF is the recommended wood for building interior countertops.
-MedEx, Extera or MDO should be used for undermount sinks and areas that will be exposed to high levels of moisture.
+MDF is the recommend wood for building interior countertops.
+MedEx, Extera or MDO must be used for under-mount sinks and areas that will be exposed to high levels of moisture.

-It is not necessary to be a finish carpenter to make a living installing Granicrete counters, but a basic understanding of a few tools and techniques are a requirement.
+It is not necessary to be a finish carpenter to make a living installing Granicrete counters, but a basic understanding of a few tools and techniques is required